CENTRESTAGE 10Th Anniversary Set To Dazzle In September

-- 260 brands x 24 countries to participate, the UK debuting as Partner Country to present works by leading British designers
+- Some 260 brands from 24 countries and regions set to participate, a new high for the event, with the UK debuting as Partner Country to present works by leading British designers

 Sophia Chong , Deputy Executive Director of the HKTDC, said:“Over the past decade, CENTRESTAGE has become the perfect meeting point for fashion brands and designers from across the globe, and Asia in particular, to showcase their latest creations.
 As the event celebrates its 10th anniversary, we are truly privileged to welcome internationally acclaimed couturier Guo Pei to present a collection at CENTRESTAGE ELITES, marking her first solo couture show in Hong Kong.
 As the flagship fashion event for Asia, CENTRESTAGE not only celebrates virtuosity in design and craftsmanship, but also propels both local and international brands into the broader Asian market, supporting the vigorous development of the local fashion industry and reinforcing Hong Kong's status as a global fashion hub and world-class East-meets-West centre for cultural exchange.”